-GRANTS PROGRAM FOR THE PERIOD 2014-2015 DEADLINE: March 22, 2013
+GRANTS PROGRAM FOR THE PERIOD 2018-2019 DEADLINE: April 21, 2017

 *Alternatives are defined as new methods that refine existing tests by minimizing animal pain or distress, reduce animal usage, or replace whole animal tests.

-To submit, please use the Preproposal Form
+To submit, please use the Preproposal Form.

 No other materials are required for this stage of the application process.
 ONLY ABSTRACTS USING THE APPROPRIATE FORMAT WILL BE REVIEWED.
 See the Preproposal Form for details and to submit.